Share this article:

 There’s lots of options and it’s sometimes difficult to determine move on but we like to have a plan in place which they are working towards, there’s no immediate push for women to move.

 We do take very complex women who can be abusive and aggressive due to their past experiences or past traumas.

-If we evict someone for extreme behaviors it doesn’t mean we will never house them in the future we would relook at their referral to see what changes / improvements have happened since they were last with us.
 We only evict in extreme circumstances after every avenue of support and interaction has been explored.
 Only if the person is a high risk to others or staff would they be evicted, often with the support of the police.
+If we have to evict someone for extreme behaviour it doesn’t mean we will never house them in the future: we would relook at their referral to see what changes / improvements have happened since they were last with us.

-The staff do an amazing job here, they manage and work with some really complex women, who can be at times very challenging and hard to work with.
+The staff do an amazing job here.
+They manage and work with some really complex women, who can be very challenging and hard to work with.
 They make some incredible breakthroughs.

-Staff have worked through some traumatic experiences, it does emotionally drain you but if you see even a slight change or interaction in someone or know you’ve helped someone to make slight improvement to their life, it makes it all worth it at the end of the day and makes you want to come back to work in the morning.
+Staff have worked through some traumatic experiences but if you see even a slight change or interaction in someone or know you’ve helped someone to make slight improvement to their life, it makes it all worth it at the end of the day and makes you want to come back to work in the morning.